The Voice (American TV series) season 23: Battles

+Episode 11 (Monday, April 10, 2023): The eleventh episode was a special episode titled "Best of the Blinds, Battles, and Blake".
+It aired select blind auditions and battle performances from the season.

 Knockouts

 The third stage of the show, the knockouts, aired from April 17 through April 24, comprising episodes 12 and 13.
 Reba McEntire served as the season's mega mentor for the round.

 Each coach paired two of their artists in a singing match.
 The artists themselves select the song they sing in the round, and the coach then selects one of them to advance to the playoffs.
 Each coach can steal one losing artist from another team.

 At the end of this round, three artists were knockout winners, while four artists were stolen, and four artists were recipients of the "playoff pass" from the battles, creating a total of twenty artists advancing to the playoffs.